 The racial bias analysis of strikes-balls decisions of MLB umps by UT-Austin professor Daniel Hamermesh and coauthors (Parsons, Sulaeman, Yates) has generated the expected buzz in the popular press and on baseball blogs (Google Search results; Time article).
-See Hamermesh's post on Freakonomics and link to AER article).
+See Hamermesh’s post on Freakonomics and link to the AER article).

 The authors make some substantial, albeit qualified, claims:

 The results allow us to think about the deeper question of measuring discrimination generally.
 If, as we show here, the match to the race/ethnicity of their evaluator affects evaluations of workers, then the measured productivity of the worker will depend on the nature of that match.
 This difficulty has serious implications for measuring discrimination and is another manifestation of the difficulty of identifying discrimination pointed out by Stephen G. Donald and Daniel S. Hamermesh (2006).

 So what have the authors found?
 Umps, favor, ever so slightly, pitchers of the same race.
 The effect holds up to adjustments for pitch count, inning, score, and game attendance.
 It diminishes with the application of technology for monitoring umps.
 The same effects don’t arise for ump-batter matches.
 The result is very slight on a percentage basis.
 Still, multiplied over thousands of pitches per season adds up to about 5% additional wins for a white pitcher when favored by a white ump and an ERA about 0.13 lower relative to baseline values over the 2004-2008 data sample in games without the monitoring technology.